-Me, I’m your classic “talker”.
-So standing in front of a group to lead a Health Monitor session or run a play from the Team Playbook isn’t much of a stretch.
-(In fact, when I was learning how to facilitate meetings, the hardest part was getting myself to shut up so the rest of the group could speak.)
+Me, I’m a classic “talker”.
+So standing in front of a group to facilitate a meeting isn’t much of a stretch.
+(In fact, when I was learning how to manage meetings, the hardest part was getting myself to shut up so the rest of the group could speak.)

 Being an effective meeting facilitator while simultaneously being a meeting participant is near impossible – you can’t be emcee and performer at the same time.
 Embrace the facilitator’s role of managing time, encouraging participation, and asking juicy questions.
 Let the other people in the group be the stars of the show.